22 October 2016 – 6 June 2018

-This free exhibition celebrates ‘lost words of the North East Dialect’ – words that are slowly disappearing from everyday conversations.
+This free exhibition in the Caer Urfa Pod celebrated ‘lost words of the North East Dialect’ – words that are slowly disappearing from everyday conversations.

-Language and words evolve, however, this exhibition looks to reignite an interest and use of words that were long used in local shipyards, mines and in street games and social gatherings and are at risk being lost forever.
+Language and words evolve, however, this exhibition looked to reignite an interest in the use of words that were used in local shipyards, mines, in street games and social gatherings and are at risk of being lost forever.

 - A jukebox of North East songs performed by Benny Graham, accompanied by Chuck Fleming